8base/Documentation/docs/backend/8base-console-authentication.md

 **Simply authenticating a user doesn't add them to a workspace's _Users_ table in 8base**.
 However, using the `idToken`, an authenticated request can be sent to the workspace API and check whether the token's user exists.
 To authenticate that request, the token only needs to be added as a _Bearer_ token in the authorization header.

-For example, if you're using Javascript `fetch` to handle the request, your script might look something like the following.
+For example, if you're using JavaScript `fetch` to handle the request, your script might look something like the following.

 ```javascript
 fetch("8BASE_WORKSPACE_API_ENDPOINT", {